hehelego/INF551-TD/README.md

 - TD4: (Work in progress) working on the dependent type prover
 - TD5: Complete
 - TD6: Complete
-- TD7: Haven't started yet
+- TD7: (Work in progress) working on 3 preservation of elements
-- TD8: Haven't started yet
+- TD8: All required tasks done.
+Unfinished: 3.3 support for lambda abstractions